 Looking for homes that check all the boxes isn’t easy.
 An expert local real estate agent can help you out here.
 They know what to look for and they know how to get it for a good price.
 Real estate agents will also help you with all the paperwork and negotiations involved.

 One way to hire an experienced local real estate agent is by getting in touch with a Clever Partner Agent.
-They are full-service agents who work for a flat fee of $3000 or 1% if you buy a home for more than $350,000.
+They are full-service agents who work for a flat fee of 1.5% ($3,000 minimum).

 Clever only partners with the very best agents in any given area.
 This way, you can rest assured that the best in the business are representing you.